brodderickrodriguez/cassowary/docs/index.rst

     $ pip install cassowary

 Then, in your Python code, you can create and solve constraint systems.
-See :ref:`the examples <topics/solvers>` for details on what this looks like in practice
+See :doc:`the examples <topics/examples>` for examples of what this looks like in practice.

 Documentation
 -------------